justthatpixel/Seduko-board-Solver/README.md

 # Seduko-board-Solver

-Picks a random number betwen 1 and 3, and solves the seduko board.
+Code picks a random soduko board and solves the board.